Medical coverage while traveling outside the U.S.

 Credit Card Travel Insurance

-You’ll get travel insurance when you use certain credit cards to book your trip.
+You’ll get a certain amount of travel insurance when you use certain credit cards to book your trip.
 Some cards include the following coverage without purchasing separate policies:

 - Trip Interruption and Cancellation